Häagen-Dazs: Origin of brand name

-More history

-Around 1988 Reuben Mattus gave an evening talk, "How to Build an Empire", at the Learning Annex in New York's upper east side.
-He said that he used to sell ice cream to candy stores.
-One store owner said that the ice cream is of poor quality and only buys it to help as a friend.
-Subsequently, he spent much time in the New York public library researching ice creams and ingredients.
-He decided to make the best ice cream from then on and based on his research used rum from Boston and chocolate from Belgium.
-He wanted to differentiate his new product by using an invented exotic Scandinavian sounding name, Häagen-Dazs, and did not mention that this was related to Denmark helping Jews during the Holocaust.
-He packaged the ice cream in round boxes, which was then an innovation.
-Grocery store owners complained that this way fewer ice creams fit in the refrigerator.
-He explained that what counts is how many are taken out and bought, not how many are stored.
-He said that he never set prices like $0.98, $1.22, but $1.00, $1.25—"honest numbers" also to exude quality.

 Conflict with Frusen Glädjé

 In 1980, Häagen-Dazs unsuccessfully sued Frusen Glädjé, an American ice cream maker founded that year, for using foreign branding strategies.
 The phrase frusen glädje—without the acute accent—is Swedish for "frozen joy".
 In 1985, Frusen Glädjé was sold to Kraft General Foods.
 A Kraft spokeswoman stated that Kraft sold its Frusen Glädjé license to the Unilever corporation in 1993, but a spokesman for Unilever said that Frusen Glädjé was not part of the deal.
 The brand has since been discontinued.